arjvik/AMC-Club/README.md

 # AMC-Club: https://sem-amc-club.tk/
-This is the repository for the website and notes of the AMC 10/12 preperation club hosted by Arjun Vikram and Aneesh Sharma at SEM.
+This is the repository for the website and notes of the AMC 10/12 preperation club hosted by Arjun Vikram, Maanas Sharma, and Aneesh Sharma at SEM.

 We meet every week in Mr. Newton's room (333).
 Please come join us!